DEA’s most corrupt agent: Parties, sex amid 'unwinnable war' - NewsBreak

 Irizarry alleged that Garofola also joined agents, cartel informants and others in the Dominican capital of Santo Domingo in 2014 for a night at a strip club called Doll House.
 In a memo to the court seeking a reduction in his sentence, Irizarry recalled being in the VIP room with another agent and Garofola, racking up a $2,300 bill paid for by a violent emissary of Marín with a menacing nickname to match: Iguana.

-Garofola said the trips included official business and he was told everything was being paid for out of DEA funds.
+Garofola said the trips included official business and he assumed everything was being paid for out of DEA funds.

 “There were things about those trips that made me question why I was there,” Garofola told AP.
 “But Irizarry totally used me to ratify this behavior.
 I was brand new and green and eager to work money laundering cases.
 He used me just by my being there.”